WiggleArms/KerbalismCompatibilityOverhaul/README.md

 # Kerbalism Compatibility Overhaul

-**Made by Wigglearms, with a patch by jessicest**
+**Made by WiggleArms, with a patch by jessicest**

 *Thanks to all the amazing people who have helped develop Kerbalism and to jessicest for a SSPX patch!*

-*Kerbalism Compatibility Overhaul (KCO)* is a modular patch suite for Kerbal Space Program that expands and enhances Kerbalism's realism, while integrating it more smoothly with other popular mods.
+**Kerbalism Compatibility Overhaul (KCO)** is a modular patch suite for Kerbal Space Program that expands and enhances Kerbalism's realism, while integrating it more smoothly with other popular mods.

 ## Patches and Compatibility: